-Samantha Ahdoot, M.D.
+Samantha Ahdoot, MD

-Dr. Ahdoot has been Board Certified with the American Board of Pediatrics and a Fellow of the American Academy of Pediatrics (AAP) since 2002.
-She joined Pediatric Associates of Alexandria in 2003.
-She is an Assistant Professor of Pediatrics at Virginia Commonwealth University School of Medicine, Inova Campus, as well as Attending Physician at Inova Alexandria and Fairfax Hospitals.
-Dr. Ahdoot serves as the Chair of the Pediatric Department of Alexandria Hospital, and has been recognized in multiple editions of the Washingtonian Magazine's Best Doctors magazine, most recently in 2014.
+Dr. Ahdoot joined PAA in 2003 and has been Board Certified with the American Board of Pediatrics since 2002.
+She is an Assistant Professor of Medical Education at University of Virginia School of Medicine and enjoys teaching medical students in our office.
+Dr. Ahdoot served as the Chair of the Department of Pediatrics of Inova Alexandria Hospital, and has been recognized in multiple editions of the Washingtonian and Northern Virginia Magazine's Best Doctors magazines.

 Dr Ahdoot has a special interest in environmental health.
 She is a Board Member of the Virginia Chapter of the American Academy of Pediatrics (AAP), where she serves as Environmental Health Champion, and was elected to the Executive Committee of the national AAP’s Council on Environmental Health.
 She was lead author of the AAP Policy Statement on Climate Change and Children’s Health published in 2015.
 She is also Chair and Cofounder of Virginia Clinicians for Climate Action.

 Dr. Ahdoot is an active member of the Alexandria community.
 She served on the City's Early Childhood and Environmental Policy Commissions.
 In 2011 she received the City of Alexandria’s Ellen Pickering Environmental Excellence Award for her work creating an elementary school environmental program and community garden within the City of Alexandria.